pi314/tinycal/README.rst

 Configuration File
 -------------------------------------------------------------------------------
-Hey, you still reading :D

-tinycal finds its configuration file in this order:
+Tinycal finds its configuration file in the following order:

 1.  ``~/.config/calrc``
 2.  ``~/.calrc``